 You are based in or targeting the UK public sector, NHS, MOD or government contracts

-You are earlier in your PM career and do not yet have the experience for PMP
+You are early in your PM career and do not yet have the experience for PMP

 Your employer uses PRINCE2 as its standard project methodology

-You need a credential quickly — Foundation is achievable in 3–5 days
+You need a credential quickly.
+Foundation is achievable in 3 to 5 days.

 You are targeting infrastructure, defence or government roles in Australia or the Middle East